mrsimpson/slides-vibes/slides.md

 ### Context!

-- Context is crucial to the quality of the result
+- Context is **crucial** to the quality of the result
 - There's no schematic difference between prompts and context content
-- Send relevant information
+- Send **relevant** information
-- Persist context as documentation!
+- Persist context as **documentation**!

 => So let's create context.
 But where to start?

 <!--

-It's finally the age of the "information developer"
+It's finally the age of the "information developer" – or team up with the LLM to take on multiple roles.

+- Business Engineer
+- Architect
+- Softare developer
+- ...

 -->